chrisweb/chris.lu/README.md

 read more: [BETA Next.js documentation: Rendering Fundamentals](https://beta.nextjs.org/docs/rendering/fundamentals)

-similar to what we were achieving getServerSideProps and getStaticProps, with next.js 13's app directory, you have two main options, "dynamic rendering" and optimized "static rendering"
+similar to what we were achieving getServerSideProps and getStaticProps, with **next.js 13's** app directory, you have two main options, **dynamic rendering** and optimized **static rendering**

+Note: next.js will try to make static rendering happen as much as possible, for example by default fetch requests will be cached (TODO: need to verify this, if using a fetch and not opt out of caching, will the page be static, meaning the fetch is done at build time???) (more about this in the TODO: link to **caching** chapter), but similar exceptions to what we have in the pages directory, there are things that will force next.js out of static rendering, one of these is if you use the hook **useSearchParams** (more about this in the TODO: link to **searchParams** chapter)

 weird, the [rendering](https://beta.nextjs.org/docs/rendering/fundamentals#dynamic-rendering) doc says: